halyngoc/CS300-Group3-SpaceHunt/README.md

-# CS300-Group3-SpaceHunt
+# SpaceHunt
-A CS 300 project called SpaceHunt
+A space-based role playing game for one player